 After any motor vehicle accident, the best course of action is to get checked out by a doctor.
 The information in this blog should only be used to inform and not as medical advice or to diagnose any conditions.

 Injuries may contribute to the development of other back, joint and spine conditions including:

-Have you been seriously injured in an accident?
-Call Nash & Franciskato.
-We have a successful track record helping accident victims collect the compensation they deserve.
+Have you been seriously injured in a slip, trip, or fall accident?
+Call Nash & Franciskato at (877) 284-6600.
+We have a successful track record for helping accident victims collect the compensation they deserve.

 In the Kansas City area and across Missouri, the Nash & Franciskato Law Firm will fight for your rights.
-Contact our legal team today.
+Contact our legal team today at (877) 284-6600.
 One of our experienced staff will speak with you personally and will provide you with a free, no-obligation case evaluation.

 If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
 Your email address will only be used to send you our newsletter and respond to inquiries.

 Past results afford no guarantee of future results and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.